willi123yao/Cyberthon2020_Writeups/csit/not-all-that-exists/README.md

 yŒù'ÕH˜ZšVqXw•‘ZœOÙÓ
 ```

+The name `encryption_params` suggests that this stream contains information about the encryption (i.e the **key**)

-Obviously, we can't use the string given.
-However, we can take note of a few features that lead us to the cipher used (other than getting hint #2):
+Obviously, we can't use the string given to decrypt the file.
+However, we can take note of a few features that lead us to the cipher used (*other than getting hint #2*):

 * It's probably AES, because AES is holy
 * The `encryption_params` ADS is 32 bytes long.
 Subtracting a 16 byte Initialization Vector (IV) from this, we know that this is a 16 byte key, which corresponds to AES-128